 Let’s look at the thick pseudophakic eye model represented in the following figure.
 Some important dimensions appear, including the formula that links the ELPT to the anatomical position of the implant (S1S3 = ALP).
 Recall that the distances are algebraic (their positive or negative sign depends on whether the segments’ ends are stated from left to right or right under the upper line).

 ALP is the anatomic lens position, from the anterior corneal vertex to the anterior IOL vertex

 ILP is the internal lens position, from the posterior corneal vertex to the anterior IOL vertex.

 One can write the relations between the ELPT and ALP as:

-Only the ALP cannot be known in advance with certainty but can be predicted.
+Only the ALP cannot be known in advance with certainty but it can be predicted.
 This is the main issue of IOL power calculation formulas.

 We will now establish an expression that contains the main anatomical elements that play a role in calculating the power of the IOL.
 It is, therefore, necessary to establish relationships between the segments that, placed end to end, make up the anatomical axial length of an emmetropic pseudophakic eye.

 Anatomical vs. axial length in a thick lens paraxial eye model